delehef/asgart/README.md

                 "min_duplication_length": minimal length for a duplicon,
                 "max_cardinality":        maximal size of a family,
                 "skip_masked":            were masked nucleotides skipped?,
-                "trim":                   the start and end position in the first strand if it was trimmed, },
+                "trim":                   the start and end position in the dataset if it was trimmed, },

         "families": [            # all families